-How To Add A Clickable Header Image To Your Thesis Wordpress Theme
+How To Add A Clickable Header Image To Your Thesis WordPress Theme

 Thesis Theme for WordPress: Options Galore and a Helpful Support Coummunity